dedwar40/animal-classifier-app/README.md

+# Automated Animal Detection in Camera Trap Imagery Using Machine Learning

 # Animal Classifier App
 Source code for image classification app developed by COSC320/COSC591 Group B for T1 2024.

 ## The Problem
-Our client Lachlan is faced with the long manual task of having to manually label thousands of camera trap images for detecting 16 species of animals.
-This process takes a long time.
+Camera traps capture images of animals in their natural habitats using motion sensors and offer a cost-efficient and non-invasive way to monitor wildlife species.
+However, considerable time is required to manually go through each image and determine whether an animal is present, and if so, which species the animal is.

 ## The Solution
-The solution for our problem for automating the wildlife camera trap images is developing a software system that integrates a fine-tuned YOLOv8 model with a user-friendly GUI.
-This software will facilitate the automated detection and identification of the 16 specified animal species from images stored on a local computer.
-The finished product will be a Python-based application that will reduce the effort and time required to analyse camera trap images.
+This project developed an automated camera trap image processing system, leveraging machine learning (computer vision) to identify 16 species of animals in camera trap images.
+This system is a Python-based application that integrates a fine-tuned Ultralytics YOLOv8 model with a user friendly graphical user interface (GUI) that runs locally on a web browser using Flask.

+In total 5 models were developed based on the 5 YOLOv8 models provided by Ultralytics, with the following results on held-out validation data:

+- yolov8n_16species model correctly identified with 96.5% precision and 95.3% recall
+- yolov8s_16species model correctly identified with 97.2% precision and 96.4% recall
+- yolov8m_16species model correctly identified with 97.3% precision and 96.2% recall
+- yolov8l_16species model correctly identified with 97.4% precision and 98.7% recall
+- yolov8x_16species model correctly identified with 97.2% precision and 96.8% recall

+Model weights for the two smallest models can be found in the 'weights' folder.

 ## How it was made
-The Animal Classifier App is built using a fine-tuned Ultralytics' YOLOv8 model, which has been trained on a custom dataset of 16 different species.
-The end-product is a Python-based application with the option of running a graphical user interface run locally on a web browser using Flask.
+The Animal Classifier App was fine-tuned on a custom dataset of 16 different species, containing 1,000 images of each species, including:

-## Limitations
-The model is only able to predict and detect species bases on the data it was trained on.
-Currently, this includes animals from any of the 16 species below:
 1. Rabbit
 2. Brush-tailed Rock Wallaby
 3. Spotted-tailed Quoll